hadil-ftini/VoiceBot/README.md

 language_support.py: Language management for multilingual support. voicebot_logo.png: Logo image for the GUI. requirements.txt: Python dependencies.

+ESP32 Hardware Control
+The ESP32 microcontroller is programmed using Arduino to act as a web server that receives HTTP requests from the VoiceBot application and controls hardware components accordingly.
+Features:
+• Wi-Fi Connection: Connects to your local Wi-Fi network and hosts a web server.
+• HTTP Command Handling: Listens for /forward, /backward, /left, and /right commands from the VoiceBot GUI and controls motors accordingly.
+• Motor Control: Uses L298N motor driver to drive a robot (2 DC motors) in various directions.
+• Servo Scanning: Continuously rotates a servo (radar-like motion) to simulate object scanning or head movement.
+• LED Indicator: Turns on an LED once Wi-Fi is successfully connected.
+Pin Configuration:
+• Motors (L298N): IN1, IN2, IN3, IN4, ENA, ENB
+• Servo: Connected to pin 14
+• LED: Pin 2 (onboard)
+• Wi-Fi SSID/Password: Replace with your own credentials
+Usage:
+• Flash the Arduino code to the ESP32 using the Arduino IDE.
+• Ensure the ESP32 is on the same network as the VoiceBot app.
+• Update the ESP32_IP variable in GUI.py to match the IP printed in the serial monitor.
+• The ESP32 responds to commands sent by VoiceBot via HTTP, enabling real-time robot movement.

 Contributing
 Feel free to fork the repository, submit pull requests, or open issues for bugs or feature requests.